eyscode/currency_conversion/README.md

 # CurrencyConversion

-Elixir Application that converts currencies using Coinbase API
+Elixir Application that converts currencies BTC, USD and RUB using Coinbase APi and CoinGecko API

 ## Usage

-You need have Elixir lang installed.
+You need have Elixir lang installed in order to try it.

 ```
 $ mix deps.get